harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 But the dance worked well, though some dancers struggled with:

-1. going down the outside of the set (I _think_ what happened here was just leaving the line made them uncertain and they didn't want to go very far?)
+1. going down the outside of the set[^2]
-2. making sure the ones were in the center of a the line of four (for sets that got this wrong, their progression reversed)
+2. making sure the ones were in the center of a the line of four[^3]
 3. arching and diving on time – dancers were often late for the circles

 The choreography is forgiving enough that none of these presented major issues.
 It all held together and everyone got to their lines of four for every down-the-hall.